 In addition, OCPC intends to rely on individual Members to raise the capital necessary to develop Projects.
 Without sufficient interest in membership, OCPC would be unable to develop Projects.
-OCPC plans on making use of the exemption from securities registration for renewable energy cooperatives enacted by the Oregon legislature in 2014 (ORS 59.025) to invite accredited and non-accredited investors to become Members and invest their resources.
+OCPC makes use of the exemption from securities registration for renewable energy cooperatives enacted by the Oregon legislature in 2014 (ORS 59.025) to invite accredited and non-accredited investors to become Members and invest their resources.
 OCPC is prohibited from paying anyone to generate interest in membership or raising capital, and it does not intend to pay anyone to do so, and so it may not be able to attract sufficient numbers of Member-Investors to fund Projects.
 Moreover, changes to, or the repeal of, this exemption from registration, could make it difficult or impossible for OCPC to continue developing Projects, or even to continue in business.

-D. OCPC Is a New Cooperative and Has No Track Record
+D. OCPC Is a New Cooperative and Has A Short Track Record

 OCPC was formed in 2015.
-To date, it has no Projects that are generating revenue and has no track record of developing Projects.
+To date, it has ten Projects that have reached the operational phase, including two that were fully funded by grants.
 While it relies on Board members and a General Manager with experience in renewable energy, there is no assurance that OCPC will be able to generate revenue in sufficient quantities to pay to Member-Investors their expected dividends or to repay their invested capital.
-Moreover, there is no assurance that grants will be available to sustain OCPC pending Projects reaching the point of producing revenue.